Supported Charities

 Professionalism: Striving for the highest standards in all that we do.

-Words and Action: We are committed to sharing the Christian faith through words and action.
 The Church Army aims to be a leading organisation in the training, equipping and deploying of Evangelists, to develop appropriate and relevant forms of Christian community for pioneering situations.

 So please pray for: